-The Revue de musicologie, edited since 1917 by the French Musicological Society, publishes articles covering all the objects, approaches and methods of the field of musicology, including in its most recent developments.
-The journal is happy to consider any proposal for an article in French or English that makes a scientific contribution to the discipline, on the history of music, music theory, musical aesthetics, or any other dimension of music.
+The Revue de musicologie, edited since 1917 by the Société française de musicologie, publishes articles covering all the objects, approaches and methods of the field of musicology, including in its most recent developments.
+The journal is happy to consider any proposal for an article in French or English that makes a scientific contribution to the discipline, on the history of music, music theory, musical aesthetics, or any other aspect of music and sound.

 The Revue de musicologie publishes in English and French.
 It accepts only original texts that have not been previously published and are not subject to any other parallel evaluation process.
 Published texts vary in length, generally between 15 pages (about 35,000 characters or 5,500 words) and 40 pages (about 95,000 characters or 15,000 words) including all elements (spaces, footnotes, illustrations, appendices).

 The Revue de musicologie adopts the principle of double blind peer review.
 Articles are evaluated by the Editorial Committee and, if necessary, by external referees.
 The texts submitted are subject to at least two independent reviews.
 The reviewers are appointed by the Editor-in-Chief, in agreement with the Editorial Board, on the sole basis of the subject of the article.
 Texts are anonymized before being evaluated and the name of the author is not communicated to the reviewers.
 The identity of the referees also remains confidential and their names are not communicated to the authors.